GRIN also recommends this free guide:

 The more information you can get about where your buyers spend their time online, the easier it will be to decide whether celebrities or creators are the better fit.

-Celebrities are not cheap, but the returns can be major for the brands that leverage them.
+Celebrities are not cheap, but it can be worth it if you leverage their content effectively.
 And while creators are more affordable, they may not have the notoriety to make a big enough splash for your brand.

 It’s important to know what you can reasonably spend and the kind of returns you hope to get from that investment.
 Smaller brands often do well to invest in nano and micro influencers at first before testing the waters with celebrities.
 Bigger brands with large marketing budgets can often accomplish far more in a single celebrity endorsement than they could across 100 lesser-known creators.